-German Dr. M. W. Kleine and his team at the Sports Medicine Investigation Center in Grumwald, Germany, decided to look at 100 athletes in order to determine the ‘effectiveness of proteolytic enzymes’.
+German Dr. M. W. Kleine and his team at the Sports Medicine Investigation Center in Grumwald, Germany, decided to look at 100 athletes in order to determine the effectiveness of proteolytic enzymes.
 Dr. Kleine took each subject and removed two cubic cm of blood from their anticubital vein.
 By reinserting the blood under the skin on each subject’s right forearm, Dr. Kleine and his team were able to reproduce a hematoma (blood clot).

-Serrétia can be successfully used in order to support normal injury recovery times.
+Serrétia can be successfully used to support normal recovery times.
 Researchers set out to discover how well serrapeptase could ease the discomfort of subjects who had undergone surgery.
-The German study involved sixty-six subjects that underwent surgery in order to treat the rupture of the knee ligament, which is often suffered by athletes and causes substantial discomfort and inflammation.
+The German study involved 66 subjects that underwent surgery in order to treat the rupture of the knee ligament, a common issue with athletes that causes substantial discomfort and inflammation.

 The subjects were split into two groups: one of which took serrapeptase, while the other was given a placebo.
 Three days following the surgery, the subjects that were given serrapeptase were found to have experienced less discomfort compared to the placebo group.